knarkzel/zogc/README.md

 zig build
 ```

-- To build and run inside Dolphin, do `zig build run`
+- To build and run with Dolphin, do `zig build run`
 - To build and deploy to Wii over network (must be in Homebrew menu), do `zig build deploy`

 # Get Wii IP